 Kayla Jones

-Associate Story Fellow working with Local Trust and mentored by Dr Lyle Skains at Bournemouth University.
+Story Fellow working with Local Trust and mentored by Dr Lyle Skains at Bournemouth University.

 Dr Kayla Jones is a creative practitioner and researcher in digital storytelling.
 She has a Masters in Professional Writing and a PhD in Welsh History from Bangor University.
 Her research explores using media like podcasting and blogging to better tell stories in industries such as heritage, nonprofit, and tourism.